apache/libcloud/docs/dns/drivers/digital_ocean.rst

 DigitalOcean DNS Driver Documentation
 =====================================

-`DigitalOcean`_ is an American virtual private server provider based in New York City with data centers in New York, Amsterdam, San Francisco, London, Singapore and Frankfurt.
+`DigitalOcean`_ is an American cloud provider based in New York City with data centers in New York, Amsterdam, San Francisco, London, Singapore, Frankfurt, Toronto, and Bangalore.

 .. figure:: /_static/images/provider_logos/digitalocean.png
     :align: center